Skip to content

 Do I need an International Driving Permit to drive in Ireland?

-You won’t need an International Driving Permit to drive in Ireland either, if you’re visiting for less than 12 months - but you will need to have your driving licence with you at al times.
+You won’t need an International Driving Permit to drive in Ireland either, if you’re visiting for less than 12 months - but you will need to have your driving licence with you at all times.

 Do I need a UK sticker to drive in Ireland?

 You won’t be required to display a UK sticker on your car if you’re driving in Ireland.
+UK stickers are required in some countries, depending on your number plate and where you are driving.

 Can I bring my car to Ireland?